 What’s your hair washing routine?
-If you’ve always been a shampoo-and-go kind of guy, it’s time to add conditioner to your shower line-up.
-Keep reading to learn why hair conditioner is necessary for men, and how to choose the best conditioner for you.
+If you’ve always been a shampoo-and-go kind of guy, it’s time to add conditioner to your shower lineup.
+Keep reading to learn why hair conditioner is necessary for men, and how to choose the best hair conditioner for men.

 And yes, this means you!
 Unless you shave your head, conditioner is essential for keeping even short hair healthy.